howmanysmall/FastBitBuffer/README.md

 ## Usage

-To use this BitBuffer, just copy the source of the [init.lua](https://github.com/howmanysmall/FastBitBuffer/blob/master/FastBitBuffer/init.lua) file to a ModuleScript, and require it.
+To use this BitBuffer, just copy the source of the [init.lua](https://github.com/howmanysmall/FastBitBuffer/blob/master/src/init.lua) file to a ModuleScript, and require it.

 ![FastBitBuffer Setup](https://raw.githubusercontent.com/howmanysmall/FastBitBuffer/master/docs/FastBitBufferSetup.png)

 To actually use the BitBuffer, you need to use the following API.

 ## API

+This is the API of the BitBuffer.
+Every function has a lowerCamelCase equivalent to it.

 <details>
 <summary><code>function BitBuffer.new()</code></summary>